Morristown National Historical Park | PRIMROSE BROOK TRAIL aka RED TRAIL

 Time: 1 hour

-The Red Trail (aka Primrose Brook Trail) is accessed at the Trail Center parking lot located on Jockey Hollow Road about halfway between its intersection with Grand Parade Road and the Jockey Hollow Visitor Center.
-This is not on the main park map, but it is shown on the trail map.
+The Primrose Brook Trail (aka Red Trail due to the color coding on the trail map) is accessed at the Trail Center parking lot located on Jockey Hollow Road.
+This is the second parking lot on the right after entering the Jockey Hollow Encampment Area.
+It is not on the main park map, but it is shown on the park’s trail map.
+From this parking lot you can pick up any trail in the park except for the White Trail.

-Red Trail trailhead across the road from the Trail Center parking lot
+Trailhead for the Primrose Brook Trail across the road from the Trail Center parking lot in the Jockey Hollow unit of Morristown National Historical Park

-Red Trail trailhead across the road from the Trail Center parking lot
+Trailhead for the Primrose Brook Trail across the road from the Trail Center parking lot in the Jockey Hollow unit of Morristown National Historical Park

-After a quarter mile of hiking, you will find yourself in an area of lush ferns and other greenery as the Red Trail begins to follow a small creek called Primrose Brook.
+After a quarter mile of hiking, you will find yourself in an area of lush ferns and other greenery as the trail begins following the small creek that gives it its name, Primrose Brook.

 The trail crosses the creek a number of times, usually on stepping stones.

 Primrose Brook is very picturesque.
-The Red Trail often runs so close to it that if you tripped, you could fall right in, which is quite possible since the trail surface is very rocky.
+The trail often runs so close to it that if you tripped, you could fall right in, which is quite possible since the trail surface is very rocky.
 Watch your step.

-Red Trail hugs Primrose Brook for much of the way out
+The eastern side of the Primrose Brook Trail hugs Primrose Brook for much of the way, Morristown National Historical Park

-Red Trail hugs Primrose Brook for much of the way out
+The eastern side of the Primrose Brook Trail hugs Primrose Brook for much of the way, Morristown National Historical Park

 About .3 mile from the start is a connector trail to the other side of the loop so that you can cut the hike short and quickly return to the parking lot.
 However, the trail is only 1.4 miles long to begin with, so if that’s too long for you, you probably shouldn’t be hiking in the first place.

-At .45 mile into the hike is a four-way intersection with the White Trail (aka Grand Loop Trail).
-A sign points to different destinations that are accessible from the intersection, but keep in mind that all trail signs within Morristown National Historical Park use the actual trail names, not the trail color names as does the trail map.
-Stay straight to remain on the Red Trail.
+At .45 mile into the hike is a four-way intersection with the Grand Loop Trail Trail (aka White Trail).
+A sign points to different destinations that are accessible from the intersection.
+Stay straight to remain on the Primrose Brook Trail.

-The Red Trail crosses the White Trail a second time just a quarter mile farther ahead.
-This marks the far end of the loop, the point where you start heading back to the parking lot.
-It also marks the point where the trail veers from the water, which effectively ends the pleasant scenery until the very last quarter mile when the trail once again hugs the brook.
+The Primrose Brook Trail crosses the Grand Loop Trail a second time just a quarter mile farther ahead.
+This marks the far end of the loop, the point where it starts heading back to the parking lot.
+It also marks the point where the trail veers from the water, which effectively ends the pleasant scenery until the very last quarter mile when it once again hugs the brook.

-Creeks and rivers tend to run through the lowest point on the landscape, so as expected, the Red Trail heads uphill on a moderate incline as it departs Primrose Brook.
+Creeks and rivers tend to run through the lowest point on the landscape, so as expected, the Primrose Brook Trail heads uphill on a moderate incline as it departs Primrose Brook.
 In addition, it is a little overgrown, so be sure to check yourself for ticks.

 When I am hiking a trail in a history-themed park such as Morristown National Historical Park, I want to hike a trail that takes me past historical sites so that I can get a feel for the events that took place.
-While the Red Trail does have some pretty scenery, it passes no historical sites, markers, or monuments.
-It’s simply a hike for exercise, and if it is exercise that you are after, hiking one of the shortest trails in the park isn’t going to help you accomplish your goal.
-I suggest skipping this and hiking the Yellow Trail or the New Jersey Brigade Trail if you are interested in history, or the White Trail if you want exercise.
+While the Primrose Brook Trail does have some pretty scenery, it passes no historical sites, markers, or monuments.
+It is simply a hike for exercise, and if exercise is what you are after, hiking one of the shortest trails in the park isn’t going to help you accomplish your goal.
+I suggest skipping this and hiking the Grand Parade Trail or the New Jersey Brigade Trail if you are interested in history, or the Grand Loop Trail if you want exercise.
+It is the longest trail in the park.

 Back to the Top